data-solution-automation-engine/data-solution-framework/100_Overview/Data Integration Framework - Overview.md

 # Introduction

-## Simple, Agile, Data Warehousing

-The Data Integration Framework is a complete and proven solution for data management using a fast, consistent, robust and easy to use agile approach.

-The ETL Framework provides a software and methodology independent, structured approach to data integration.
+The Data Integration Framework provides a software and methodology independent, structured approach to data integration.
 The framework is designed to facilitate a flexible and affordable development cycle.

 By fit for purpose pre-defined documents, templates, design decisions, built-in error handling, auditability and process control the framework provides the consistency and structure for future-proof data integration and Data Warehouse design and development on any platform.

 It is not a one-size-fits all solution; everything is defined in a modular way and different elements can be applied to suit the needs of each individual project.
-The ETL Framework has a variety of content components which can be used in conjunction with each other or as stand-alone addition to existing management information solutions.
+The Data Integration has a variety of content components which can be used in conjunction with each other or as stand-alone addition to existing management information solutions.

-The fundamental principle of the ETL Framework is to design for change by decoupling 'warehouse logic' and 'business logic' and ensuring every ETL process can run and recover at any point in time (parallel) without impacting dependencies to other processes.
+The fundamental principle of the Data Integration is to design for change by decoupling 'warehouse logic' and 'business logic' and ensuring every ETL process can run and recover at any point in time (parallel) without impacting dependencies to other processes.
 The framework provides a standard to manage all data as an *asset* for the organisation and ensures that any new or changed requirements in reporting and information delivery can be met without re-engineering the underlying foundations.
 By decoupling the business logic it is possible to add new sources of information in a straightforward and consistent way without impacting existing reporting or analysis initiatives

-The ETL Framework does not break with established approaches and schools of thought but has defined the optimal combination of well-known and understood techniques to simplify data and information delivery.
+The Data Integration does not break with established approaches and schools of thought but has defined the optimal combination of well-known and understood techniques to simplify data and information delivery.

-## Why need an ETL Framework?
+## Why need an Data Integration?

 ‘If we want better performance we can buy better hardware, unfortunately we cannot buy a more maintainable or more reliable system’.